 Again, if you're going to participate in a tax deed auction, it's a good idea to go into it with a maximum amount in mind—a ceiling number that you absolutely will not exceed under any circumstances.

 If your maximum value has been outbid by a competitor (which happens almost all the time), it's important NOT to get carried away in the emotion that auctions are famous for.
 This is how people start making dumb financial decisions that come back to haunt them.
 Avoiding these when you have a pre-defined maximum bid amount in mind for each property is much easier.

 Assessing the Accuracy of the Total Market Value

 On Michigan’s tax deed auction website, the information for the property includes the assessed value and the total market value of the property.

 You don’t need to take this as gospel truth, however.
 You can cross-reference it with other tools, like Zillow, and run comps on similar properties in the area.
-You will most likely find that the total market value of the property is different (usually less) than the one you see on Zillow, so you can use this information whether to increase your bid or let it go.
+You will most likely find that the property's total market value is different (usually less) than the one you see on Zillow, so you can use this information to increase your bid or let it go.

 4. After the Auction

 When the auction is finished (they typically begin at 10:00 am and finish at 7:00 pm the same day), all bids are locked and closed, and you will no longer be able to modify your bids.

 If you lost a bid on a property, you would see how much it has sold for, including how many people viewed it (note that the number of views doesn’t mean unique views or how many have bid on it—it’s just how many times that property was loaded into a browser).